sumitkutty/Product-Detection/README.md

 * coco detection metrics was used to evaluate the model on the test set.
 * The mAP , AP and AR values were obtained, and were stored in the json file.

-Note: The dataset preparation and custom product detection was done on the local machine, and only the training was done on COLAB, to leverage GPU benefits.
-The training and detection scripts can be found in two different notebooks.